FRRouting/frr/doc/developer/process-architecture.rst

   call is the responsibility of the caller.

-.. todo: include this when its more complete
-.. .. figure:: ../figures/threadmaster.svg

 Kernel Thread Architecture
 --------------------------
 Efforts have begun to introduce kernel threads into FRR to improve performance